Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - **Hardware security Level** - TEE on nodes and mobiles with garbled circuits and visual cryptography secure interface
 - **Just download an app** - no set-up nor registration, no Private Keys nor passphrase to backup, no PIN, password, or any secret to remember*
 - **Multichain Wallet** - securely store and interact with native cryptocurrency coins and tokens from multiple blockchains
-- **Confirm a transaction with ONLY ONE SCREEN** No short text message (SMS) to wait for, no additional 2FA app (like Google Authenticator) to use, no QR code to scan.
+- **Confirm a transaction with ONLY ONE SCREEN** No SMS to wait for, no additional 2FA app to use, no QR code to scan.
 Anyway, banking trojan can already compromise the previous 2FA schemes* [Android banking Trojan to steal cryptocurrency and 2FA codes](https://www.revelock.com/en/blog/oscorp-android-banking-trojan-to-steal-cryptocurrencies-and-2fa-codes  )